 5. How to Remove the Top 20 Stains That Can Occur?

-Our London experts have created a list with the topmost frequent stains that can occur on your carpets or upholstery.
+Our London experts have created a list of the topmost frequent stains that can occur on your carpets or upholstery.
 Here are some basic cleaning methods that can save your items from permanent damage.
 Remember to always check the manufacturer’s instructions before you use different kinds of solvents or DIY solutions.
 If you want to learn more about how to clean your carpets depending on their type, we have a detailed guide that gives extensive information on the subject.

 5.1 How to Deal With Old Stains?